-Which Rummy rules do you know?
+Which Rummy variations do you know?
 Short deck, first meld with 40 points or no first meld at all, cyclic sequences, strict groups, knocking?

-Not bad if you know all these terms!
+Not bad if you know all these Rummy terms!
 But there is a catch: Some of your fellow players will not be on that same page as you.
-The Rummy variant you have known all your life is not the standard everywhere and might even be a thing of rarity.
-That is why it is so important to clarify which rule set applies to your table before playing.
+The Rummy variation you have known all your life is not necessarily the standard everywhere, and might even be a thing of rarity.
+That is why it is so important to clarify which type of Rummy rules apply to your table before playing.
 A lovely evening with friends should not end in arguments, after all.

-When playing Rummy online at our Palace, all players will see if and which custom rules apply to the table at the beginning.
+When you play Rummy online at our Palace, all players will see if and which custom Rummy rules apply to the table at the beginning.
 That way, we avoid misunderstandings.

-Our basic game relies on the rule set that is most common in Germany.
+Our basic game relies on the Rummy rules that are most common in Germany.
 That means 110 cards – 6 of which are Jokers – and two to four players.
 And each player starts with 13 cards in their hand.

 Rummy variants come in many forms: They affect the utilized cards, start conditions, rules for playing cards, winning requirements, and finally, even the scoring.
 You can also combine many of these rules, which results in plenty of exciting game modes that we do not want to keep from you, of course!
 That is why you can choose from a multitude of custom rules at the Rummy Palace.
 Combine them to create the rule set you are used to, or try out new styles of playing Rummy.

-In the game, you will see the button “Create Table”, where you can select which rules are in place at your table this time if you have a Premium membership.
+In the game, you will see the button “Create Table”, where you can select which rules are in place at your table if you have a Premium membership.

 Of course, you can play at tables with active custom rules anytime without having a Premium membership, simply by joining.
 You can tell if a table at the Palace comes with custom rules by checking for the red fan of cards in the table list.
 Upon clicking the card fan, you will see a display of active custom rules and other table settings.
 When joining that table, you will see the table info once more before the game starts.
 And during play, you can check it whenever you want to, using the respective button at the screen margin.